SSO (short for single sign-on) is a form of access control that allows a user to access several related systems with a single set of credentials.

 With SSO, you can put the identity provider you already trust in charge of authentication, and team members can access Trading Programs without another password to manage.

 Trading Programs uses the secure and widely adopted industry standard Security Assertion Markup Language 2.0 (SAML 2.0), which means our implementation of SSO integrates easily with both Google G-suite and Active Directory Federation Services (AD FS).

 Enable’s system administrators can enable and disable the SSO mechanism, and they also can disable manual login, forcing users to navigate to their client-specific SSO login page.

 Please note — when you log out of the external identity provider, you will also be logged out of Trading Programs.

-If you would like to find out more information about SSO, or have any queries, then please book an appointment with a member of our Client Services team.
+If you would like to find out more information about SSO, or have any queries, then please book an appointment with a member of our Customer Success team.